UniMath/agda-unimath/src/README.lagda.md

 <img align="right" width="300" alt="Agda-UniMath" src="./docs/images/agda-unimath-logo.svg" />
 </a>

 The `agda-unimath` library is a community formalisation project for univalent mathematics in [Agda](https://github.com/agda/agda).
+The library project was created by Elisabeth Bonnevier, Jonathan Prieto-Cubides, and Egbert Rijke.
 Our goal is to formalize an extensive curriculum of mathematics from the univalent point of view.
 Furthermore, we think libraries of formalized mathematics have the potential to be useful, and informative resources for mathematicians.
 Our library is designed to work towards this goal, and we welcome contributions to the library about any topic in mathematics.

 The library is built in Agda 2.6.3.
 It can be compiled by running `make check` from the main folder of the repository.

+See the list of all Agda modules [here](everything.html).

 ## Joining the project